-We believe that our existing cash and cash equivalents as of September 30, 2021, will enable us to fund our operating expenses and l capital expenditure requirements for at least the next 24 months.
+We believe that our existing cash and cash equivalents as of March 31, 2022 together with our credit facility under the Amended Credit Agreement will enable us to fund our operating expenses and capital expenditure requirements for at least the next 24 months.
 However, we may need to raise substantial additional capital to:

-Ш expand the commercialization of our products; fund our operations; further our research and development; and pursue strategic transactions, such as acquisitions.
-Our future funding requirements will depend on many factors, including: market acceptance of our products; the cost and timing of establishing additional sales, marketing and distribution capabilities; revenue and cash flow derived from existing or future collaborations; the cost of our research and development activities; the cost and timing of regulatory clearances or approvals; the effect of competing technological and market developments; and the extent to which we engage in strategic transactions, such as the acquisition of, investment in or disposal of businesses, assets, products and technologies, including inbound or outbound licensing arrangements.
+- expand the commercialization of our products; - fund our operations; - further our research and development; and - pursue strategic transactions, such as acquisitions.

+Our future funding requirements will depend on many factors, including:

+- market acceptance of our products; - the cost and timing of establishing additional sales, marketing and distribution capabilities; - revenue and cash flow derived from existing or future collaborations; - the cost of our research and development activities; - the cost and timing of regulatory clearances or approvals; - the effect of competing technological and market developments; and - the extent to which we engage in strategic transactions, such as the acquisition of, investment in or disposal of businesses, assets, products and technologies, including inbound or outbound licensing arrangements.

 We cannot assure you that we will be able to obtain additional funds on acceptable terms, or at all.
 If we raise additional funds by issuing equity or equity-linked securities, our stockholders may experience dilution.
 Future debt financing, if available, may involve covenants restricting our operations or our ability to incur additional debt.
 Any debt or equity financing may contain terms that are not favorable to us or our stockholders.
+Further, we are not eligible to file a "short-form" registration statement on Form S-3 under the Securities Act to register our securities in connection with a follow-on, secondary or shelf offering until July 1, 2022.
 If we raise additional funds through collaboration and licensing arrangements with third parties, it may be necessary to relinquish some rights to our technologies or our products, or grant licenses on terms that are not favorable to us.
 If we do not have, or are not able to obtain, sufficient funds, we may have to delay development or commercialization of our products.
 We also may have to reduce marketing, customer support or other resources devoted to our products or cease operations.
 Any of these factors could have a material adverse effect on our business, financial condition, results of operations, cash flows and prospects.